Oh my garden, where have you been my whole life?! Who knew you were SO much fun?

-Although the garden isn’t producing anything edible yet (except the basil, but we got that one already grown… more info coming in the next Counting Crumbs update), it’s a TON of fun, amazement and stress-relief and worth every minute.
+Although the garden isn’t producing anything edible yet (except the basil, but we got that one already grown…), it’s a TON of fun, amazement and stress-relief and worth every minute.

 Our garden has grown tremendously since we first started, and I have TONS of pictures to share with you guys, but just in case you don’t want to hear about MY garden, I have some useful tips to share for YOUR garden too.
 Specifically, seven ways to water the garden for free.

 Aha!
 I bet THAT piqued your interest, eh? 😉

 Some of the tips are practical.
 Admittedly, some are slightly odd.
 But all are feasible, totally legit and stem from the fact that our urban garden needs water.
 You see, the wheels started to turn in my head one day while filling up the watering can for the third time… and I wasn’t even close to done watering.

 Surely, I thought, there must be a way to water our garden without having to turn on this spigot all the time.
 At this rate, any money we save on food will be just to off-set the current cost in water!

 Yes, that conversation with myself really did happen.